abarbanell/arduino-wino/README.md

 We have the following sketches:

-- [sketch_echo](./sketch_echo) - just a minimal program to test upload of sketches and serial communication
+- [sketch_echo](./sketch_echo) - just a minimal program to test upload of sketches and serial communication.
+Status: it should blink the LED.
+Can be compiled and uploaded, but have not seen it running (i.e. no LED blinking).

 ## todo